-CC Ground Investigations Limited (CCGI) were appointed by Highways England to undertake a ground investigation under the technical direction of Kier Group Plc, to provide information to support the detailed design of thirty nine MS4 traffic signs, seventy two radars with new cabling, and thirty one cross carriageway ducts and associated communication boxes between junctions 23 (Bridgwater) and 25 (Taunton) of the M5 in Somerset as part of new Driver Information and Queue Protection Schemes.
+CC Ground Investigations Limited (CCGI) was appointed by Highways England to undertake a ground investigation under the technical direction of Kier Group Plc, to provide information to support the detailed design of thirty-nine MS4 traffic signs, seventy-two radars with new cabling, and thirty-one cross carriageway ducts and associated communication boxes between junctions 23 (Bridgwater) and 25 (Taunton) of the M5 in Somerset as part of new Driver Information and Queue Protection Schemes.

 The ground investigation included forty-five boreholes to depths of up to 30m and over thirty-five window samples of depths up to 5m with corresponding Super Heavy Dynamic Probes.
 The works were carried out within lane one closure traffic management during night-time shifts.
 CCGI’s role included providing a detailed programme ahead of the intrusive investigation and liaising with the Principal Contractor and others throughout a complex rolling programme of works.
 Digital data was required during the fieldwork on a daily basis to meet the Clients programme.
 Post fieldwork activities included monitoring of groundwater observation wells including development and sampling.